Impakter

 Not because they themselves could cause infection in humans, but because there is no way of telling what other species of “zombie viruses” or other dangerous bacteria could also begin to surface as the ice melts.

-The scientists hope their landmark discovery will serve as a warning to the world that in the midst of the climate crisis, it’s not just the future that we should be worried about, but also the past, because it too might come back to bite us.
+This landmark discovery could serve as a warning to the world that in the midst of the climate crisis, it’s not just the future that we should be worried about, but also the past, because it too might come back to bite us.

 What did the world look like 50,000 years ago?

-According to the scientists’ estimation of the viruses’ age, they would have been frozen in ancient Siberia since the end of the geological era known as the “Pleistocene” or “Last Glacial Maximum.”
+According to the scientists’ estimation of the viruses’ age, they would have been frozen in ancient Siberia since the end of the geological epoch known as the “Pleistocene” or “Last Glacial Maximum.”

 More commonly, we know this period of time as “The Ice Age.”